Tarheel Forensic League Virtual State Championship

 Be good sports and have fun!

 Hello my name is Cory Johnson.
-I am an English teacher and a debate coach.
+I am a History teacher and a debate coach.

 When I am judging there are a few things I look for: